The Transformers: The Movie poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Optimus Prime dies and the Matrix is passed.
 The Decepticons are cast out into space.
 The old order is shattered, forcing the Autobots (especially Hot Rod) into a new world without their legendary leader., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Galvatron destroys Ultra Magnus and claims the Matrix, seemingly achieving victory.
+Structural examination shows that this crucial beat Galvatron destroys Ultra Magnus and claims the Matrix, seemingly achieving victory.
 The Matrix is lost and scattered, representing the complete failure of Optimus's succession plan., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 62 minutes (74% through) represents the emotional nadir.
 Here, Galvatron defeats Hot Rod inside Unicron.
 Hot Rod is thrown down, seemingly beaten.
 His mentor figures are consumed or helpless.
 Death surrounds him as Unicron devours Cybertron and his friends., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.